A Navy ship named for a Confederate victory now honors a Black Union hero

 After the war he kept serving — in the South Carolina legislature and then the U.S. House of Representatives.
 He promoted equality and public education, and made sure his own children were educated, said Robin Moore.

-"His commitment to education was passed along to his daughter Elizabeth, who was that four-year old on that ship.
+"His commitment to education was passed along to his daughter Elizabeth, who was that 4-year-old on that ship.
 All of Elizabeth's children went to college," she said.

 His list of accomplishments is almost unbelievable.
 On a Philadelphia streetcar he was asked to give up his seat to a white man.
 He started a boycott that led to integration.
 He served as brigadier general in the South Carolina militia.
 He bought his former enslaver's house.
 And he started a school, published a newspaper and founded a railroad.